vandithavb/Real-Time-Payments-Risk-Monitoring-Platform/README.md

 ---

-## 📌 Key Takeaway
+# 📌 Key Takeaway

-This project demonstrates a modern data engineering pipeline combining:
+This project demonstrates a complete modern data pipeline that combines:

-- real-time ingestion
+- real-time ingestion using Kafka
-- stream processing
+- stream processing using Flink
-- data warehousing
+- scalable storage using BigQuery
-- transformation
+- transformation using dbt
-- orchestration
+- orchestration using Airflow

----
+It reflects how real-time and batch systems work together in production-grade data architectures.

 ## 👤 Author